'Clueless' Brexit policy warning

 - Coveney warns of 'difficulties' over border issue

 Lord Patten, then Chris Patten, was appointed by Labour Prime Minister Tony Blair as chairman of the Commission into Policing in Northern Ireland, one of the cornerstones of the agreement, in 1998.
-He was also the Chairman of the BBC Trust until 2014.

-In a powerful speech, Lord Patten said his aim was to support the Prime Minister by largely re-stating government policy when some Tory MPs were keen to tip the country "over the cliffs onto the rocks" and make life difficult for Mrs May.
+In his speech, Lord Patten said his aim was to support the prime minister by largely re-stating government policy when some Tory MPs were keen to tip the country "over the cliffs onto the rocks" and make life difficult for Mrs May.

 Mocking what he described as the hunt for a Brexit "virtual border," he said the World Trade Organisation rules were clear that the EU, as a free trade area, had to be able to demonstrate it had a border with a country which was not a member.